 The net result is unpredictable handling caused by the constantly changing torque steering inputs during braking and accelerating.
 This is a result of the toe in or toe out changes as the car brakes or accelerates hard. (see figure) One solution to minimize torque steering is to install urethane bushings instead of soft factory rubber bushings.
 This will minimize, but not eliminate torque steer.

 Transverse Leaf vs Coil Over Spring

-The body roll coupling of a coil spring on a fully independent rear suspension is nearly zero.
-That can not be said about a transverse leaf spring like the C2-C7 Corvettes have since the spring is attached to the frame at the center and both wheels.
+The body roll coupling of coil spring on a fully independent rear suspension is nearly zero.
+That can not be said about a transverse leaf spring-like the C2-C7 Corvettes have since the spring is attached to the frame at the center and both wheels.
 If the frame rolls, the wheel outside the corner is compressed while the inside wheel is unloaded by whatever the body roll produces.
-This is in addition to normal weight transfer of cornering.
-The suspension is not truly independent since the transverse spring makes them dependent on each other, and the motion of the frame / body.
+This is in addition to the normal weight transfer of cornering.
+The suspension is not truly independent since the transverse spring makes them dependent on each other, and the motion of the frame/body.

 By changing a few bushings and a little effort the C2 – C3 Corvette IRS can be improved significantly overstock.
 You will notice the difference in a more stable turn entry and exit, and more predictable handling all around.
 Adding a coil-over kit like the Shark Bite rear coil-over will make the rear suspension truly independent ( Something the C7 doesn’t even have!)
 It will significantly & noticeably improve traction on the street or track.